aica-technology/package-template/README.md

 the directory.
 During this process, you may opt in/out to specific templates or types of components to generate.

 In case you already ran the wizard, but are not happy with your selection, you may re-run it as if it was the first run.
-This will remove any files previously created through the wizard.
+**This will remove any files previously created through the wizard!**

-If you select more than one packages during the wizard run, the wizard will generate a `collection` of packages.
+If you select more than one packages during the wizard run, the wizard will generate a _collection_ of packages.
 You will be asked for a collection name and the changes will be reflected in your `aica-package.toml`.

 If you want to include even more ROS packages within your collection, create a new package folder under `source` and add